-When brain injury or stroke affects the areas of the brain that controls movement, including the movement of your feet, it can lead to foot drop.
+To move your muscles, the brain must send signals that tell your muscles when to contract and relax.
+When brain injury or stroke affects the areas of the brain that sends these signals, it can lead to foot drop.

 Foot drop exercises help rewire the brain to improve your brain’s ability to send the correct signals to move your foot.
 This rewiring process is known as neuroplasticity, and it’s key to foot drop recovery.

-Now that you know why exercises for foot drop are important, lets get to the exercises.
+Now that you know why exercises for foot drop are important, let’s start exercising.

 Foot Drop Exercises for At-Home Physical Therapy

-Here are some of the best physical therapy exercises for foot drop, organized from easiest to hardest:
+Liliana has experience helping patients with foot drop regain mobility using these exact exercises.
+Here are some of her best physical therapy exercises for foot drop, organized from easiest to hardest: